 The pods are made of a smoked plastic like most pods are these days which lets you see how much liquid remains in the pod but can present a challenge in low light conditions.
 A small silicone tab on the side of the pod allows you to fill it up but I found compared to other boxpods it’s not the most convenient as you have to remove the pod from the device, and hold it at an angle to be able to see the pod fill up.
 It’s not a deal breaker by any means and is a commonly accepted fill method on many pocket-able pod devices so most people will be comfortable with it.

 Coilart wasn’t lying when they called it the hardest hitting pod on the market and while I can’t exactly quantify that I wouldn’t really argue it either.
 Flavour is well defined and vapour production is pretty fierce for such a demure little device.
 I actually had to tone down my nic while using the 0.5ohm pod as the 20mg I had loaded up was almost too strong.
 They also have some 1ohm pods available which I found are a bit less rowdy but still manage to kick out some solid flavour and vapour.
 It’s probably the one to use if you prefer mouth to lung and despite being double the resistance of the other coil it still performs like a champ.
 Longevity will always depend on juice used and personal vaping habits but I’ve been flipping between two pods for over a week now and they’re both still going strong.

-If I’m not mistaken the Bron might be the most affordable of the boxpods to hit the market yet and considering it’s beastly performance I’d say it’ll quickly become one of the top choices.
+If I’m not mistaken the coilart from Bron might be the most affordable of the boxpods to hit the market yet and considering it’s beastly performance I’d say it’ll quickly become one of the top choices.
 It might not feel quite as premium as say the Lostvape Orion Q but it definitely keeps up with if not out performs nearly every pod device I’ve tried to date.
 Really it should have been called the Brawn.
 If you’re looking for an affordable rowdy little vape that works well I can’t recommend the Bron enough!!